Our top scientific institutions

 I believe manmade emissions are hurting the environment.
 The best way for a Republican to fight on this issue is the solution, not argue with the science and I think the science is sound.
 And at the end of the day…ask my competitors, what is the environmental policy of the Republican party? - Lindsey Graham

 District 3: Jeff Duncan represents district 3.
-He is a straight up denier of climate science, saying "I believe the climate is changing, but I don't believe it's man driven."
-Several challengers are lining up for the 2018 race for this seat.
+He has stood against regulating greenhouse gas emissions.
+He has, in the past, cast doubt, saying (in 2013), "I believe the climate is changing, but I don't believe it's man driven."

 District 6: Jim Clyburn represents district 6.
 He is a supporter of efforts to address the climate change problem.

 District 7: Tom Rice represents district 7 in South Carolina, which is extremely vulnerable to the effects of climate change.
-He does not acknowledge climate science and has a terrible record of voting on issues related to the environment.
-Tom Rice does not support efforts in Congress to address climate change.
-Several challengers are lining up in 2018.
-If you are familiar with their positions, please send them to us and we will update.
+He has a poor record of voting on issues related to the environment.
+Tom Rice voted to disallow the EPA to limit greenhouse gas emissions.